CSCI-3308-CU-Boulder/3308SP21_011_5/Milestone Submissions/ProjectMilestone7_05.md

 Backend/API:
 https://classview-app.herokuapp.com/

 Due to SMTP server not being completely set up, new users need to be authorized manually.
-With this in mind, please use the following credentials to log in: <br>
+With this in mind, please use the following credentials to log in: <br><br>
-user: cDev
+user: cDev<br>
 pw: dev